anabeloff/RNAseqFun/RNAseqFun_manual.md

 dds <- dds[keep,]
 ```

-To make this step easier `RNAseqFungi` has function `DDSdataDESeq2`.
+To make this step easier `RNAseqFun` has function `DDSdataDESeq2`.
 It performs the same steps only in one line of code.

 ``` r
 dds <- DDSdataDESeq2(objectSE = se, metaDataTable = mtdata, designFormula = ~ condition)